otuncelli/turkish-stemmer-python/README.md

 1. Vowel harmony rule for frontness: Vowels in Turkish are grouped into two according to where they are produced.
-Front produced vowels are formed at the front of the mouth ('e', 'i', 'ö', 'ü') and back produced vowels are produced nearer to throat ('a', 'ı', 'o', 'u').
+Front produced vowels are formed at the front of the mouth ('e', 'i', 'Ã¶', 'Ã¼') and back produced vowels are produced nearer to throat ('a', 'Ä±', 'o', 'u').
 According to the vowel harmony rule, words cannot contain both front and back vowels.
 This is one of the reasons why suffixes containing vowels can take different forms to obey vowel harmony.

-2. Vowel harmony rule for roundness: Vowels in Turkish are grouped into two according to whether lips are rounded while producing it. 'o', 'ö', 'u' and 'ü' are rounded vowels whereas 'a', 'e', 'ı' and 'i' are unrounded.
+2. Vowel harmony rule for roundness: Vowels in Turkish are grouped into two according to whether lips are rounded while producing it. 'o', 'Ã¶', 'u' and 'Ã¼' are rounded vowels whereas 'a', 'e', 'Ä±' and 'i' are unrounded.
    According to the vowel harmony rules, if the vowel of a syllable is unrounded, the following vowel is unrounded as well.
-If the vowel of a syllable is rounded, the following vowels are 'a', 'e', 'u' or 'ü'.
+If the vowel of a syllable is rounded, the following vowels are 'a', 'e', 'u' or 'Ã¼'.

 ### Last consonant